 - Metamorphosis: The final molt stage involves Spike being covered in a rocky chrysalis, before emerging with his new wings grown and ready to carry him in flight.

-- Mondegreen: When Spike strains to speak in complete sentences, ponies, Smolder and Zecora mishear him as saying different things than the original intent.
+- When Spike strains to speak in complete sentences, ponies, Smolder and Zecora mishear him as saying different things than the original intent.

 - Mundane Utility: Rarity finds Spike's wings to be useful for him to model dresses at any height.

-- Nature vs. Nurture: When Smolder explains "the molt effect" to Spike, she says she doesn't really understand herself why a molter gets kicked out of their home and assumes it's genetic.
+- Nature Versus Nurture: When Smolder explains "the molt effect" to Spike, she says she doesn't really understand herself why a molter gets kicked out of their home and assumes it's genetic.
 After Spike grows his wings though, Twilight refuses to let him leave, stating this isn't the Dragon Lands.

 - No Indoor Voice: Rarity in the second half of the episode, due to the phoenix feathers affecting her hearing, and Spike intermittently throughout, due to the Molt causing his voice's volume to shift up and down uncontrollably.
 Pinkie Pie comes in the utility closet Spike and Smolder talk at one point, shouting.